Appalachian floods kill at least 15 as rescue teams deploy

 “We’ve still got a lot of searching to do,” said Jerry Stacy, the emergency management director in Kentucky ’s hard-hit Perry County.
 “We still have missing people.”

-Powerful floodwaters swallowed towns that hug creeks and streams in Appalachian valleys and hollows, swamping homes and businesses, leaving vehicles in useless piles and crunching runaway equipment and debris against bridges.
-Mudslides on steep slopes left many people marooned and without power, making rescues more difficult.
+Powerful floodwaters swallowed towns that hug creeks and streams in Appalachian valleys and hollows, swamping homes and businesses, trashing vehicles in useless piles and crunching runaway equipment and debris against bridges.
+Mudslides marooned people on steep slopes and at least 33,000 customers were without power.

-Emergency crews made close to 50 air rescues and hundreds of water rescues on Thursday, and more people still needed help on Friday, the governor said.
-“This is not only an ongoing disaster but an ongoing search and rescue.
+Emergency crews made close to 50 air rescues and hundreds of water rescues on Thursday, and more people still needed help, the governor said: “This is not only an ongoing disaster but an ongoing search and rescue.
 The water is not going to crest in some areas until tomorrow.”

 Determining the number of people unaccounted for is tough with cell service and electricity out across the disaster area, he said: “This is so widespread, it’s a challenge on even local officials to put that number together.”